dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 python -m pipenv install
 ```

-If you intend to run the tests from your local machine, you will also need to create .env files for the relevant environments: ".env.dev", ".env.dev02", and ".env.dev03".
-Each .env file contains the URLs for that environment's public app and admin app.
-You can copy and rename the .env.example file in the robot-tests directory, replacing correcting the variables for those for that file's specific environment.
+If you intend to run the tests from your local machine, you will also need to create .env files for the relevant environments: ".env.dev", ".env.test", and ".env.dev03".
+You can copy and rename the .env.example file in the robot-tests directory, replacing the variable values with those for that file's specific environment.
 The tests rely on these environment variables being set.

 # How do I run the tests?